Computing isogenies from modular equations in genus two: Explicit Kodaira--Spencer over C

 \section{Explicit Kodaira--Spencer over \texorpdfstring{$\C$}{C}}

-A nonsingular hyperelliptic equation~$\Crv\defby v^2 = E_{\Crv}(u)$ over~$\C$ naturally encodes a basis of differential forms~$\omega(\Crv)$ on the principally polarized abelian surface~$\Jac(\Crv)$ (§\ref{subsec:hyperelliptic}).
-If~$f$ is a Siegel modular function, this gives rise to a map
+In~§\ref{subsec:hyperelliptic}, we explain how a choice of genus~$2$ curve equation~$\Crv_E\defby y^2 = E(x)$ over~$\C$ naturally encodes a basis~$\omega_E$ of differential forms on the Jacobian of~$\Crv_E$.
+If~$f$ is a Siegel modular form, this gives rise to a map

-Then,~$\Cov(f)$ is a \emph{covariant} of the curve, and has an expression in terms of the coefficients.
-We give an algorithm to obtain this expression from the $q$-expansion of~$f$ (§\ref{subsec:cov}), and apply it to the derivatives of Igusa invariants (§\ref{subsec:identification}).
-The result is the explicit Kodaira--Spencer isomorphism.
-This allows us to compute the deformation map and the tangent map of a given $\ell$-isogeny over~$\C$ (§\ref{subsec:norm-matrix}).
-Finally, we adapt these methods to the Hilbert case (§\ref{subsec:explicit-hilbert}).
+Following~\cite{cleryCovariantsBinarySextics2017}, we show that~$\Cov(f)$ is a polynomial in the coefficients of~$E$ in~§\ref{subsec:cov}.
+We describe an algorithm to obtain this polynomial from the $q$-expansion of~$f$ in~§\ref{subsec:identification}, and apply it to the derivatives of the Igusa invariants to obtain the explicit Kodaira--Spencer isomorphism.
+This allows us to compute the deformation map and the tangent map of a generic $\ell$-isogeny over~$\C$ in~§\ref{subsec:norm-matrix}.
+Finally, we adapt these methods to the Hilbert case in~§\ref{subsec:explicit-hilbert}.